flbarfield/Early-WebBuilds/README.md

 * BoringPortfolioSample: This actually wasn't as boring as I expected!
 Creating another single-page template, but decided to approuch it from a mobile-first angle for the first time.
 After this - all sites made after this will have different viewports considered for responsive web development.

-* Recalling Javascript: Exercises done along with the Javascript and Jquery book by Jon as a refresher.
+* Recalling Javascript: Exercises done along with the Javascript and Jquery book by Jon as a refresher. !!!
+Later decided to just make this it's own repository.
+It has a lot of potential to grow in content until I get to the point where I can regularly integrate it into templates and what not.

 * Template 3: Hastily crafted layout #3.
 This is where I've begun to get good at aligning elements on a page, at least according to my personal computer.